-There may be times when you need to hire a professional tree work contractor.
-Tree work includes activities such as lopping, pruning, thinning, felling and removal of trees.
+There may be times when you need to hire a professional tree work contractor for activities including lopping, pruning, thinning, felling and removal of trees.

 These works are dangerous and should be carried out by a professional tree work contractor.
-They are qualified, know how to do the job safely, hold the correct insurances and can provide you with a written quote.
+These workers are qualified, know how to do the job safely, hold the correct insurances and can provide you with a written quote.

-Read the hiring a professional tree work contractor webpage on the SafeWork NSW website for more information.
+Visit the hiring a professional tree work contractor page on the SafeWork NSW website for more information.

 If a conman knocks on your door:

-If you have hired a professional tree work contractor and have a complaint about their services, you may be covered by a consumer guarantee under the Australian Consumer Law (ACL).
-You can read about the ACL in the Consumer section of the Fair Trading website.
+If you’ve hired a professional tree work contractor and have a complaint about their services, you might be covered by a consumer guarantee under the Australian Consumer Law (ACL).